irontonbrewing/tilt_perl/README.txt

     Yes, it's "old", but perl 5 is still maintained and updated, and I prefer the syntax over Python.

 LEGAL:
-    I have full permisson from Tilt (Noah Nibarron) to "sandbox" with their data format and to use their logo.
+    I have full permission from Tilt (Noah Nibarron) to "sandbox" with their data format and to use their logo.
     This program is in no way intended to circumvent, override, or plagiarize any of Tilt's own software.
     This program offers no warranty, guarantee, or support mechanism.
 This program as designed, reads data over a BLE (bluetooth low energy) digital signal and posts formatted information to a web URL.
 The intended